a-n-rose/language-classifier/README.md

 ```

 ## ToDo
-* Use MFCCs to train algorithms
+* Set up batch training
-* Limit number of rows pulled out for training --> set up batch training
+* Compare different MFCCs' inclusion in training (taking away 1st coefficient, using the first 13, using 2-13, using 1-20, etc.)
 * Download additional languages and add to training data
 * Develop app to apply model to a new user's speech